ember-cli/ember-cli-update/README.md

 as an Ember CLI command.

 This will update your app or addon to the latest Ember CLI version.
-It does this by grabbing your current installed Ember CLI version and looking up the latest version, then applying a diff of the changes to your project.
+It does this by grabbing your current installed Ember CLI version and looking up the latest version, then applying a diff of the changes needed to your project.
+Your project files will only get modified if they were changed in the by Ember CLI between versions, and it will only change the section necessary, not the entire file.

+This is different from the existing `ember init` command.
+That command tries to reset your project back to a brand new project.
+It removes all your changes and additions.

 You will probably encounter merge conflicts, in which your system's git merge tool will run.

 ## Options